Reaching-Higher/nerrative-sandbox/app/siam/instructions.md

 - Construct the new component such that it uses the same interface you defined for the data that comes back from the fetch request.
 - This component should include any applicable styling.
 - Remember that some objects in the array include extra properties.
 Use conditional logic to deal with this.

+# PHASE III: Responsive Components #

+In this phase of the process, I'd like you to make your component responsive to different screen sizes.

+> Instructions:

+1. You should see two new wireframes in your folder.
+Add styling to your component that matches these wireframes at the appropriate screen sizes.
+2. Add to, or rewrite your tailwind classes so that when the screen size shrinks towards mobile, everything retains its proportion.
+When the size of the viewport reaches the specified breakpoint, it should restructure itself to match the new wireframes.

+> Notes:
+- The layout is also responsive and should accommodate varying screen sizes.
+- This should be a fairly easy one!